Bakhtiyar Khilji : Early Life, Role & Nalanda Controversy

 Arrival in the Indian Subcontinent

-It is believed he came to Indian Subcontinent in search of employment in Delhi and Ghazni, but since he was of short height, he got rejected.
-However, in this search, he went to Badaun present-day Uttar Pradesh, where is was taken into the service of Ghurid governor Hizabrudin Hasan Adib.
+It is believed he came to the Indian Subcontinent in search of employment in Delhi and Ghazni, but since he was of short height, he got rejected.
+However, in this search, he went to Badaun, present-day Uttar Pradesh, where is was taken into the service of Ghurid governor Hizabrudin Hasan Adib.

 Incorporation into the Delhi Sultanate: Khilji’s entry into the Indian subcontinent transpired in the early 13th century, during the reign of Ghurid ruler Muhammad Ghori, who defeated Prithviraj Chauhan.
 Initially serving as a military commander under the Delhi Sultanate, Khilji gradually ascended the ranks.